kostasxyz/volopa-tech-test/README.md

 The base field is the currency that the target rate references, so a target currency EUR is 1.14~ rate with the GBP base.

-At this stage we could avoid the `base` field and use aglobal base currency and we can handle the inverse convertions calculating through the base. (example further down)
+At this stage we could avoid the `base` field and use a global base currency and we can handle the inverse convertions calculating through the base. (example further down)

+A different solution thatn the one implementes would be to have a currency and and rates table with 2 foreign keys on the rates table to reference base and target currency and their respective rate.

+I choose to have all in one table (base, target, rate) to avoid possibly unnecessary joins.

 I think ideally a full list of all currency pairs and rates should be implemented. example